-It is extremely important to understand that the Certificate of Enrollment must be submitted for each term for which you intend to use your benefits.
+It is extremely important to understand that the Veterans Educational Benefits Request Form must be submitted for each term for which you intend to use your benefits.

-Helpful Resources: For additional resources and information (including Estimate Monthly Housing Allowance, Choice Act eligibility, and Dept. of VA FAQs), please visit UREG’s VA resource page.
+Helpful Resources: For additional resources and information (including Estimate Monthly Housing Allowance, Choice Act eligibility, and Department of Veterans Affairs FAQs), please visit UREG’s VA resource page.

 - Go online at www.consumerfinance.gov/complaint

 - Call the toll-free phone number at 1-855-411-CFPB (2372) or TTY/TDD phone number at 1-855-729-CFPB (2372)